How do you remove mugshots and improve your reputation?

 Furthermore, you can also cover up your personal phone number by using a dedicated number you only use for government forms.
 This can be a burner phone you buy at Wal-mart.

-How easy it is to remove a mug shot photo from Google?
-Is it possible to remove mug shots online?
-In short yes, absolutely, the most difficult part of the process is being able to contact the website owner.
+In short yes, absolutely, the most difficult part of the process is being able to contact the website owner and hope he complies.
 If you can contact the owner of the mug shot websites and provide the necessary paperwork you can have your mug shot removed from Google quickly.
+EraseMugshots offers a complete removal solution for arrest records and booking photographs online.

-This is a question most individuals face as the digital era begins to present more and more personal information across the internet.
+This is a question most individuals face as the digital era begins to present more and more personal information across the internet and arrest records online.

 When it comes to removing arrest records or criminal records from the internet, traditional business practices will not suffice.

 Most of the owners are understanding and abide by legal statutes.
-For example, some states restrict site owners from accepting money for removal.
+For example, some states restrict site owners from accepting money for removal and some states require sites to remove booking photots within a certain period of time.

 First, you can start by researching the owner of the particular website on a tool such as ICANN WHOIS or DomainTools.com.
-These reputable online registrar databases can quickly disclose any email addresses, physical address or even the name of the owner if the domain is not registered privately.
+These reputable online registrar databases can quickly disclose any email addresses, physical addresses, or even the name of the owner of the domain is not registered privately.

 Sometimes the websites will have a contact form or email listed somewhere on their website.